Arena Blog

 1. Diversify your supply chain.

 Consider sourcing from multiple suppliers across different regions.
 With access to alternate suppliers, you can pivot quickly in the event of a tariff hike.
-Several companies including Apple are adopting this strategy by moving part of their production from China to countries like Vietnam and India.
+Several companies, including Apple, are adopting this strategy by moving part of their production from China to countries like Vietnam and India.

-3. Create inventory buffers.
+3. Recalculate your inventory buffers.

 4. Shift production locations closer to home.